-Benefits of the transnational collaboration with the QDVTCHM is the establishment of a stronger platform to commercialise TAFE SA expertise in the hospitality sector, a pipeline of prospective students to undertake study onshore in South Australia and the potential for collaboration in other subject areas.
+Benefits of the transnational collaboration include a stronger platform to commercialise TAFE SA expertise in the hospitality sector, a pipeline of potential students to undertake study onshore in South Australia and the potential for collaboration in other subject areas.